Eminem Reportedly Laughed While Reading Justin Bieber’s Criticism On Instagram

 Bieber had originally listened to Eminem’s album Kamikaze during a plane ride which led to the creation of the Instagram Story.

-He wrote that while a fan of the rapper and his flow, he didn’t like the fact that Eminem insulted new rappers, adding that while he liked the new generation of rap he believed the Grammy-winning artist did not understand it, Celebrity Insiderreported.
+He wrote that while a fan of the rapper and his flow, he didn’t like the fact that Eminem insulted new rappers, adding that while he liked the new generation of rap, he believed the Grammy-winning artist did not understand it, Celebrity Insider reported.

 #Eminem Reportedly 'Laughed' Reading Justin Bieber’s Criticism Of His Album https://t.co/VnanLJjLVB